Niall-Keating/Notes/Work/mySmartFlow/Notes/Communications Messages.md

 1. Power Stats
-	1. Device operating on DC or Battery
+	a)  Device operating on DC or Battery

     2. Battery level increments: 10% seems reasonable